AugustoAnguita/GeneSeqRules/README.md

 PART 2:

-	- Discretization of absolute gene expression values and the generation of the sequence database
+	- Discretization of absolute gene expression values and the generation of the sequence database.

 	- Adaptation of each generated sequence database to the data format required by the CMRules algorithm.